goddoe/goddoe.github.io/_posts/2017-12-18-how-to-use-r-model-in-python.md

 ---
 layout: post
-title:  "How to use R model in python"
+title:  "How to use R model in Python"
 date:   2017-12-18 00:03:55 +0900
 categories: [R, Machine Learning]
 ---

 # Introduction
-There is someone wants to use R model in python.
-Fortunately, there is library named 'rpy2' which enables python to use R. Let's have a try.
+R and python are most popular language for data scientist and researchers.
+Researchers are often use both languages and sometime needs features of each language at the same time.
+Fortunately, there is a library named 'rpy2' which enables python to use R. let's suppose we need to load R model from python.
+How can we?
+Let's have a try.

+# Requirements
++ rpy2 library for python
+    + rpy2 requires r-base 3.3+
+    + can install with "pip3 install rpy2"

 # R Model Example